mlabs-haskell/grumplestiltskin/documents/milestone-1/GF_IMPLEMENTATION.md

 ### `Data`-encoded

 We define a single `Data`-encoded type `PGFElementData` representing Galois field elements.
-The difference with its SOP-encoded version `PGFElement` is the addition of data of type `PPositive` representing a field's order.
+The difference between `PGFElementData` and its SOP-encoded equivalent `PGFElement` is an extra field, of type `PPositive`, representing the order of the field this element belongs to.
 The data encoded version is supposed to be in a reduced form, where the field order of `PPositive` has to be larger than the `PNatural` representing the element.
 This constraint is defined in the decoding logic of the `PTryFrom` instance.

 The decision to have the field order stored on-chain may be revisited later when we implement other modules of the suite.
 We may later choose to have the order implicit everywhere and pass the order from somewhere other than the elements.

 ## Functions

-There are 2 categories of functions for our Galois field related data types.
+There are two categories of functions for our Galois field related data types.
 First, there are conversion functions that handle conversions between individual data types and help maintain their specific invariants.
 Next, there are functions related to the Galois Field mathematical operations.

-A combination of both the conversions and field operations enables complete functionality of Galois fields on-chain, which will be essential for the next steps in tackling the elliptic curve problems.

 ### Conversions